PilzDE/psen_scan_v2/README.md

 roslaunch psen_scan_v2 psen_scan_v2.launch sensor_ip:=192.168.0.10 host_ip:=192.168.0.20 host_udp_port_data:=3050
 ```
 This example configures the safety laser scanner at 192.168.0.10 to send it´s frames to 192.168.0.20:3050.

+The [tutorials](http://wiki.ros.org/psen_scan_v2/Tutorials/) describe how to create an application package with your own launch file, where
+you can easily adjust the configuration parameters.

 ### Parameters
 _host_ip_ (_string_, default: "192.168.0.50")<br/>